 While Thor is handled magnificently, I was not as fond of the approach taken to his brother.
 Loki is a complicated character.
 Loki always used to be portrayed as a villain.
-Though perhaps his motives were more complex than most of his comic book equivalents, he still was villainous.
-Lately however, it feels like people want Loki to be viewed as a villain, without him being one.
+Though perhaps his motives were more complex than most comic book equivalents, he was still villainous.
+Lately, however, it feels like people want Loki to be viewed as a villain without him being one.
 Similar almost to so many pirates we see in movies.
 Sure, pirates are bad, but we still want to be allowed to root for them.
-This watering down of Loki hurts the character and even while I feel this isn’t the best iteration of Loki’s larger character, his moment to moment banter with Thor is often priceless.
+This watering down of Loki hurts the character and even while I feel this isn’t the best iteration of Loki’s larger character, his moment-to-moment banter with Thor is often priceless.

 The rest of Thor: Metal Gods cast is handled with skill.
 Every character, from fierce Horangi, lost wanderer Skarra, to the pirate captain Zia are each impressive personalities in their own right.
 Every character gets moments to shine and contribute something special to the story.